bitwiseworks/python-os2/Doc/distutils/apiref.rst

 .. function:: newer_group(sources, target[, missing='error'])

-   Return true if *target* is out-of-date with respect to any file listed in *sources*  In other words, if *target* exists and is newer than every file in *sources*, return false; otherwise return true. *missing* controls what we do when a source file is missing; the default (``'error'``) is to blow up with an :exc:`OSError` from  inside :func:`os.stat`; if it is ``'ignore'``, we silently
+   Return true if *target* is out-of-date with respect to any file listed in *sources*.
+In other words, if *target* exists and is newer than every file in *sources*, return false; otherwise return true. *missing* controls what we do when a source file is missing; the default (``'error'``) is to blow up with an :exc:`OSError` from  inside :func:`os.stat`; if it is ``'ignore'``, we silently